Top 10 states with the worst credit scores

 5: Texas, 646.9

-Despite the state of Texas has one of the worst credit scores in America, they are still able to provide an average income for their citizens which exceeds what is required by most financial institutions.
-It's really no wonder why so many people live there!
+Despite the state of Texas having one of the worst credit scores in America, they are still able to provide an average income for their citizens which exceeds what is required by most financial institutions.
+It's no wonder why so many people live there!

 4: Nevada, 644.3